eclipse-apoapsis/ort-server/website/docs/guides/parameter-validation-script.md

 Here the request passed to Orchestrator contains a number of simple key-value pairs.
 The validation script reads this input and performs the following transformations:

 - It detects that FossID should be used.
 Therefore, it makes sure that the output contains a `ScannerJobConfiguration` with options that include a map for FossID-related parameters.
 - Users specify the FossID instance to be used as an enumeration constant - _QM_ in this case.
 The script can check whether this is an allowed value.
-If so, it adds the data of the selected instance to the FossID configuration - in this case the URL and the credentials. _Note:_ The credentials are represented as names of secrets that need to be looked up later, not as the actual secret values.
+If so, it adds the data of the selected instance to the FossID configuration - in this case, the URL and the credentials. _Note:_ The credentials are represented as names of secrets that need to be looked up later, not as the actual secret values.
 - Further parameters related to FossID, e.g., the number of delta scans to keep, are also added to the FossID options in the scanner configuration.
 - The _applicationCategory_ parameter is also checked for correctness.
 In this example, the category determines the Evaluator configuration to be used, i.e., the rule set and the license classifications.
 The validation script therefore creates an `EvaluatorJobConfiguration` and populates it accordingly.